 - Have the LOP sent directly from your home institution by mail or fax to the Professional & International Programs office.

-- It is possible to be admitted to the University of Toronto as a Non-Degree Student provided the admission requirements for part-time study in the Faculty of Arts & Science are met.
+It is possible to be admitted to the University of Toronto as a Non-Degree Student provided the admission requirements for part-time study in the Faculty of Arts and Science are met.

-- Students will also need to submit the Non-Degree application form, which is available on request from the Professional and International Programs office.
+Students will also need to submit the Non-Degree form, which is available on request from the Professional and International Programs office.